ajan91/kickstarter-analysis/README.md

 - Results
     - Two conclusions are made about the Theater Outcomes by Launch Date (2 pt).
+         - our Line charts we can see by looking at our data that the months of May and June both have a greater success rate.
+A bar chart would not visulaise this distinction.
     - One conclusion is made about the Outcomes based on Goals (2 pt).
+        - Outcomes based on Goals measures using line chart of central tendency work in practice help us finding the mean and median for each dataset
-    - There is a summary of the limitations of the dataset, and there is a recommendation for additional tables or graphs (2 pt).
+    - There is a summary of the limitations of the dataset, and there is a recommendation for additional tables or graphs (2 pt)
+        - Some limitation can be that we'd like to know the deviations from the actual dataset, but because we don't know, these deviations have a subtle and slight bias to them.